path-robotics/s3apt/README.md

 ```

 Create a new lambda in the AWS Console, and upload the zip file.

+Increase the timeout from the default of 3 seconds ( Configuration -> General Configuration -> Timeout) to something longer like 10 minutes (to allow the code time to re-index all the packages).

 Set the lambda handler as **s3apt.lambda_handler** and configure triggers as
 below.
 Note, there should be no leading slash before the name of the prefix.